Here's some advice on dating after divorce.

 Are you over 40?
 Here's an article on dating in your 40's as a man or even 50's.

 Connell Barrett is an acclaimed dating coach for men.
 Connell resides in New York City but has helped hundreds of men around the world achieve their dating potential through authenticity.
+He understands how hard dating after a divorce for a man is and can help.
+Chat with Connell here.
 For a recommended list of dating books for men click here.

 I'm dating coach Connell Barrett.
 I help men build confidence and connect with women by being authentic!